 Some Dos and Don’ts For Those Who Get Hurt in An Accident at an Amusement or Theme Park in California

 Amusement and theme parks often are required to carry large amounts of liability insurance coverage because even in the most well-run establishment, amusement parks carry significant risks, much more so than the average business.
-After an incident at an amusement park in which you were injured, you should carefully consult with an experienced California personal injury attorney like the attorneys at Arash Law before agreeing to any settlement with the amusement park, its attorneys or insurer(s).
+After an incident at an amusement park in which you were injured, you should carefully consult with an experienced California personal injury attorney before agreeing to any settlement with the amusement park, its attorneys or insurer(s).

 However, you should not be quick to accept an insurance settlement without the advice of an attorney.
 You need a clear idea of what your current and future injury-related expenses, as well as such intangible costs as pain and suffering, are before you sign a legally binding agreement that gives up your right to later sue the park or its insurer(s).
 Otherwise, you could find yourself running out of money later on and paying out-of-pocket, and going into debt because you did not obtain the maximum recovery that you could have for your amusement park accident given that an attorney did not represent you.